Break-Through-Tech/Test-Company-Customer-Support-AI-Assistant/Challenge-Project-Overview.md

 > 3. **Add your dataset** to the [data folder](data) in this repo.
 > 4. **Close the Issue assigned to you in this repo** to let us know that you have made your edits and the overview page is ready for final review.
 You can do this by going to the _Issues_ tab in the top left section of the menu above, add a comment that says "CA review complete", and click the button to Close the Issue.
 >
 > If you're unfamiliar with how to edit a page like this in GitHub, check out [this tutorial](https://ubc-lib-geo.github.io/gis-workshop-waml-template/content/handson/edit-readme.html) for a quick overview (start with step 2 and only edit this page), and [this guide](https://ubc-lib-geo.github.io/gis-workshop-waml-template/content/markdown.html) on how to use Markdown to compose text.
 >
+> ❌ Remember that this is a public repo.
+Do NOT include: Proprietary data, PII, API keys, credentials, or anything confidential.
+>
 > ---
 >